 You develop hard and soft accounting skills as well as the interpersonal skills necessary to work effectively in the challenging business environment.
-The programme is suitable for fully or part-qualified accountants for whom significant exemptions are available.
+If you are a fully or part-qualified accountant, significant exemptions are available.

 Three core modules deal with the disciplines of financial accounting, management accounting and international finance.
 You also study the global business environment and explore contemporary issues in accounting thought before taking accounting skills and management research modules in preparation for your dissertation.